Welcome to The Broad,

-At The Broad, everybody is welcome.
-We are not guided by a political agenda and our Editor-in-Chief, Ailie is impartial and passionate in equal measure.
+At The Broad, everyone is welcome.
+We are not guided by a political agenda and our Editor-in-Chief, Fiona, is impartial and passionate in equal measure.

 The opinions on The Broad are those of the author and are no reflection of the views of the website itself or its owners.